serbiadev123/react_nodejs_starter_template/docs/backend/INFO.md

 # DATABASE MANIPULATION WITH SEQUALIZE
 Backend is using NodeJS + Express + Sequalize.

 In order to work with the database, you will need to familiarize your self with Sequalie ORM.
-ANd do take in consideration that we implemented a typescript version, so not everything is the same.
+And do take in consideration that we implemented a typescript version, so not everything is the same.
+Make sure that you rename the `.env.example` file to `.env` and change the values with values from your computer.

 ## CREATING A NEW DATABASE

 If we want to create a new database, we need to create the model and the migration.
+Multiple databases are supported in a single project.
+So you will need to create additional models for each additional database.
-After creation run the command: `sqlz:migrate` to migrate the existing data.
+After creation of the migration files run the command: `sqlz:migrate1` or `sqlz:migrate2` to migrate the existing data.
+It will create the tables in the appropriate database based on the configuration of Sequalize and env variable of the `sqlz:migrate1` script.
+More information on the script you can find in package.json file.

 ### Model creation:
 By creating a model, we define the database attributes, and relationship to other databases.
 Sequalize supports oneToOne, oneToMany, ManyToMany using pivot tables and much more.
-Models are located in: `backend\src\sqlz\models`.
+Models are located in: `backend\src\sqlz\models\modelName`.
+If you are using multiple databases make sure to create multiple model classes.
 Creating a new model consists of 4 parts.
 1. Defining a class
 2. Defining the classModel attributes
 3. Initializing the model